 Full Board Holiday Season

-Rates are inclusive of all meals, one roundtrip boat transfer between Jicaro Island and the Port of Asese, + use of Jicaro's yoga equipment, kayaks and SUP boards.
+Government tax of 17% is included in the rates.
+Rates are inclusive of all meals, one roundtrip boat transfer between Jicaro Island and the Port of Asese, and use of Jicaro's yoga equipment, kayaks and SUP boards.
 On-island experiences like the Behind the Scenes Sustainability tour, cocktail lessons and Spanish classes are also included in the rate.
 Off-island tours are an additional cost.
-An additional person may share a casita with two adults for $250 per night.
-Government tax of 17% is not included in the rates.
-Keep in mind that we do offer private buyouts of the entire island, but recommend booking this up to 6 months in advance.
+An additional person may share a casita with two adults for $316 per night.
+Keep in mind that we do offer private buyouts of the entire island, but recommend booking this up to six months in advance.

 Closet Domestic Airport: